 “Chevalier, 49, is an entrepeneur whose experience in corporate planning and product development could provide valuable prep for the job of a state comptroller, a position that serves as Texas’ chief financial officer and revenue forecaster.
 Plus, Chevalier demonstrated an impressive understanding of the state’s challenges in our Voter Guide questionnaire, listing, for example, nearly a dozen ways that she would improve Texas’ tax system.”

 The Dallas Morning News, January 24, 2018

-When not working or participating in community or civic activities, Joi spends her time with her husband of 19 years, Jon, and their niece Jaylen, who attends McCallum High School in Central Austin.
-She speaks regularly on entrepreneurship, food+tech, product management, and the opportunity for women and African-Americans in technology and through food entrepreneurship.
-She travels extensively, grows roses, reads scholarly texts, culinary history and science fiction, participates in high performance driving events at Circuit of the Americas and Harris Hill Raceway, and spends way too much time camping in the Texas State Parks systems with her telescope.
+When not working or participating in community or civic activities, Joi spends her time with her husband of 19 years, Jon Etkins, and their niece Jaylen, who attends McCallum High School in Central Austin.
+She speaks regularly on entrepreneurship, food+tech, product management, and the opportunity for women and African-Americans in technology and also through food entrepreneurship.
+She travels extensively, grows roses, reads scholarly texts, culinary history and science fiction, participates in high performance driving events at Circuit of the Americas and Harris Hill Raceway, and spends way too much time exploring and camping in the Texas State Parks system with a telescope.